The Phrygian mode belongs to the III chord

 I think the material is excellent.
 I’ve benefited so much.
 I’ve now begun to improvise with some confidence and have written songs that feel authentic.
 I can now develop musically in a broad and rich way.
 Your work has illuminated an exciting path forward.– Roger

 Phrygian is probably the easiest mode to recognise due to its semitone intervals between the root – b2nd as well as between the 5th – b6th.
 These semitones give it a flavour that lends itself well to fast and aggressive playing.

 Should you play Phrygian with a lot of distortion and play it very quickly, you would fit well into the heavy metal scene.
 On a nylon strung guitar, you would enter the wonderful world of Flamenco music.

 Whatever style you favour, Phrygian will always appear naturally every time you play over chord III.

 For a guitarist, the best way to approach Phrygian is to add notes to the five Minor Pentatonic shapes.

 To build Phrygian from the Minor Pentatonic using intervals looks like this:

-This next video lesson demonstrates how to connect all Phrygian shapes using the root of A as a starting point.
+This video lesson demonstrates how to connect all Phrygian shapes using the root of A as a starting point.